ssbc/ssb-db2/README.md

 method will install the `encryptionFormat` in this database instance, meaning that you can now encrypt and decrypt messages using that encryption format.

+### reset(cb)

+Force all indexese to be rebuilt.
+Use this as a last resort if you suspect that the indexes are corrupted.

 ## Configuration

 You can use ssb-config parameters to configure some aspects of ssb-db2: